 How reading benefits your stress management tools

-When you are read a book, you escape from your world of stress triggers and daily pressures into a world created by the author.
+When you are read a book, you escape from your world of stress and daily pressures into a world created by the author.

 When it comes to managing stress, the benefits of reading books are higher if you read before bedtime.
 Reading calms your brain and allows you to relax, preparing you for a good night of sleep.
 This study done by Sussex University highlights how reading a book can slash stress levels by a whopping 68%.